le000249/portfolio/README.md

 #  Tina Le - Web Dev II - Portfolio

 ## Project Explanation
-I started with the design I did in UX Design I class using Figma.
-For this project I used Bootstrap
+I started with the design I did in UX Design I class using Figma is create the personal business page for my (teams) photography studio

 ### Challenges
 - Using Bootstrap for the first time